harish876/Tutorial-Codebase-Knowledge/docs/incubator-resilientdb/01_client_interaction__kvclient___utxoclient___contractclient___transactionconstructor_.md

+---
+layout: default
+title: "Client Interaction (KVClient / UTXOClient / ContractClient / TransactionConstructor)"
+parent: "incubator-resilientdb"
+nav_order: 1
+---

 # Chapter 1: Client Interaction (KVClient / UTXOClient / ContractClient / TransactionConstructor)

 Welcome to your first step in understanding ResilientDB!
 Imagine ResilientDB is a powerful, secure, and reliable database system run by a team of computers working together.
 How do you, as a user or an application developer, talk to this system?
 You can't just shout commands into the void!
 You need a defined way to communicate, like using a customer service counter at a bank or an API (Application Programming Interface) for a website.

 This chapter introduces the **Client Interaction** layer of ResilientDB.
 It's the set of tools and libraries that act as that "customer service counter" or API, allowing you to:

-*   Send requests (we call these **transactions**) to the ResilientDB network.
+- Send requests (we call these **transactions**) to the ResilientDB network.
-*   Receive results back from the network.
+- Receive results back from the network.

 Think of it as the official "front door" for interacting with ResilientDB, hiding all the complex machinery working behind the scenes.

 ## Why Do We Need Special Clients?

 ResilientDB isn't just one program running on one computer.
-It's a *distributed* system, meaning multiple computers (called replicas or nodes) work together to store data and agree on changes.
+It's a _distributed_ system, meaning multiple computers (called replicas or nodes) work together to store data and agree on changes.
 Sending a simple request like "store this value" involves:

 1. Formatting your request correctly.
 2. Finding the right node(s) in the network to send it to.